KyleTelfer/Physics_with_Perceptual_Containers/Framework_Overview/1-Legend.md

 # Energy Transfer #
 1. Kinetic Energy Transfer
-Definition: Kinetic energy transfer occurs through interactions between two closed volumes.
-This is either within a third volume or within the theoretical 3d space open volume.
+Definition: Kinetic energy transfer occurs through interactions between two closed containers.
+This is either within a third container or within the theoretical 3d space open container.

-Mechanism: The interaction (e.g., force, collision) between the two closed volumes results in the transfer of kinetic energy.
+Mechanism: The interaction (e.g., force, collision) between the two closed containers results in the transfer of kinetic energy.

-Key Idea: The energy transfer is mediated by the measuring volume, which provides the context for observing the interaction.
+Key Idea: The energy transfer is mediated by the measuring container, which provides the context for observing the interaction.

 2. Potential Energy Transfer
-Definition: Potential energy transfer occurs when a closed system is redefined, which can include the separation of the volume into multiple volumes.
+Definition: Potential energy transfer occurs when a closed system is redefined, which can include the separation of the container into multiple containers.

-Mechanism: The redefinition of the system (e.g., splitting a volume, changing its configuration) results in the transfer or transformation of potential energy.
+Mechanism: The redefinition of the system (e.g., splitting a container, changing its configuration) results in the transfer or transformation of potential energy.

-Key Idea: Potential energy is tied to the configuration or position of volumes within a system, and changes in this configuration lead to energy transfer.
+Key Idea: Potential energy is tied to the configuration or position of containers within a system, and changes in this configuration lead to energy transfer.

 # Charge or Energy #
-This to me is a volume effect that is the same mathmatically as gravity in description but raw source may be very different.
-The volume charge would be a net total from all calculated volumes within.
-Which is to say volumes within need definition to be considered within energy density propigation.
+This to me is a container effect that is the same mathmatically as gravity in description but raw source may be very different.
+The container charge would be a net total from all calculated containers within.
+Which is to say containers within need definition to be considered within energy density propigation.

 # Magnetic Force #
-For me in words a magnetic field is merely an extension of a closed volume past a physical boundary due to the net charge of composition within demonstrating a attraction or repulsion force depending on the net charge state of the volume as a whole.
+For me in words a magnetic field is merely an extension of a closed container past a physical boundary due to the net charge of composition within demonstrating a attraction or repulsion force depending on the net charge state of the container as a whole.

 # Induction #
 So all this is interesting but perceptually in words it is much simpler.
-To me induction is only the kinetic energy transferred by one volumes magnetic field entering a second volume.  -- This would include two volumes that exhibit magnetic fields beyond physical boundary and one magnetic field entering physical volumes who have conducting materials.
+To me induction is only the kinetic energy transferred by one containers magnetic field entering a second container.  -- This would include two containers that exhibit magnetic fields beyond physical boundary and one magnetic field entering physical containers who have conducting materials.

 # Thermodynamics #
 So issue with Zeroth law.
-So to me Zeroth law would be like two seperate closed volumes in equilibrium with a third closed volume would remain in equilibrium if the two seperate closed volumes do not interact.
+So to me Zeroth law would be like two seperate closed containers in equilibrium with a third closed container would remain in equilibrium if the two seperate closed containers do not interact.

 # Heat transfer terms #
-So in my perception I would have Conduction as a thermal value for elastic energy transfer within a closed volume.
-Convection would be the elastic delta between two volumes in contact.
-Radiation would be elastic calculations between two volumes mediated by a third volume.
+So in my perception I would have Conduction as a thermal value for elastic energy transfer within a closed container.
+Convection would be the elastic delta between two containers in contact.
+Radiation would be elastic calculations between two containers mediated by a third container.

-# Time between independent Closed Volumes #
+# Time between independent Closed containers #
 By using the Kelvin scale and Cosmic Microwave background Kelvin temperature you can make a common reference point for possible durational resolution issues

-# Energy Transfer Between Closed Volumes #
+# Energy Transfer Between Closed containers #
 a.
 Closed Systems and Energy Transfer
-In your framework, a closed system is a volume with well-defined boundaries and properties (e.g., energy, temperature, durational resolution).
+In your framework, a closed system is a container with well-defined boundaries and properties (e.g., energy, temperature, durational resolution).
 When energy is transferred between two closed systems (V1V1 and V2V2), the properties of both systems change:

 The energy of V1V1 decreases, while the energy of V2V2 increases.